valeriep/MBP/README.md

 * run ```cordova plugins add org.apache.cordova.splashscreen```
 * run ```cordova build```
 * open the project under plateform/x x still being your chosen platform
-Caution : if you want to source code, do it in www and run cordova build again.
+Caution : if you want to modify source code, do it in www and run cordova build again.
 Do not touch platform/x/assets/www which will be overriden at each cordova build (and is not synchronized in git for that reason).